patternfly/training-scenarios/tables/intro-table/step6.md

   &lt;Pagination /&gt;
 </pre>

-3) Set the `itemCount` prop of the Pagination component to the total number of rows in your dataset
+3) Set the `itemCount` prop of the Pagination component to the total number of rows in your dataset.

 <pre class="file">
 itemCount={defaultRows.length}